Plan your visit

 Interpretive Building Activities

 As visitors enter the 8,200 square foot interpretive building (see hours here) they are greeted with a variety of nature related activities and displays.
-Upon entering, to the right, visitors will see a Mastodon Dig Site, to the left, children's activity area and an aqua wall, which houses a variety of live reptiles.
+Upon entering, to the right, visitors will see a Mastodon Dig Site, to the left, children's activity area and an aqua wall, which houses a variety of live reptiles and amphibians.

 Bee Sure to Visit our Bees!